-An oral appliance is a popular alternative to the CPAP.
-This device is small, portable, fits more comfortably and can provide similar treatment benefits.
+An oral appliance is a popular alternative to a CPAP.
+This device is small, portable, fits more comfortably, and can provide similar treatment benefits.

 You will have a follow-up sleep study while using your oral appliance to confirm the effectiveness of the device.
 A consultation with the sleep medicine physician will be necessary to interpret the results.

 Because insurance plans vary widely, our experienced team will work with you to see if your insurance company will cover the oral appliance.
 If for any reason it isn’t covered, we will let you know and work with you to develop a financial plan if needed.

 If coverage is available for oral appliances, it will come from your medical insurance carrier.
 Most dental insurance companies do not cover the treatment of obstructive sleep apnea.